Cooking in The Keys

 Why I Love This Dish

-Often called crumbed fish, pan-fried snapper with panko is a super crispy and flavorful main dish.
+Often called crumbed fish, fried snapper with panko is a super crispy and flavorful main dish.

-If you want to make a panko fried fish with no eggs, brush some melted butter or coconut oil on the surface of the fish, then press it into panko, and pan fry in oil.
+If you want to make panko-fried fish without eggs, brush some melted butter or coconut oil on the surface of the fish, press it into panko, and pan-fry it in oil.

-Yellowtail Snapper is wild-caught in Florida and has a mild flavor.
-It comes from the Atlantic Ocean and the Gulf of Mexico.
+Yellowtail Snapper is wild caught in Florida and has a mild flavor.
+It comes from the Atlantic Ocean and the Gulf of Mexico (America).

-Fried snapper is a delicious and satisfying seafood dish that is very popular in The Florida Keys and many other places on the eastern shores of the U.S.
+Fried snapper is a delicious fried fish recipe that's very popular in the Florida Keys and many other places on the eastern shores of the U.S.

 FAQ